xBlade58/smart-meter-platform-page/specification/1_SystemOverview/Cloud.md

 ### DataStorage

-The cloud MUST be able to store the incomming data following the standards of the data model.
+The cloud MUST be able to store the incoming data following the standards of the data model.

 TODO - speed and data amount considerations